Document library content

 excerptfield will show the document excerpt.
 It will be truncated to 55 words (the WordPress default) but themes and plugins sometimes override this value.
 To have precise control over the length, you can set the

 excerpt_lengthoption.
-For the grid layout, if there is no excerpt then the content will be displayed instead.
+If there is no excerpt then a dynamically generated excerpt from the content will be displayed instead.

 imagefield will display the featured image (i.e. the document thumbnail) for the document or page (see